Blog/Ultimate Guide to Industrial Coffee Roasters for Business/Types of Industrial Coffee Roasters Explained for 2026

 • Light to medium, single-origin → fluid bed.

-• Mixed portfolio → drum with airflow control (e.g., Probat with variable drum speed).
+• Mixed portfolio → drum with airflow control (e.g., Probat with variable drum speed) or hybrid.

 Step 3: Evaluate Energy and Ventilation Requirements